AC1706-67/bioreceipt.ai/BIOPULSE_MVP_AUDIT_REPORT.md

 - Launch simple, functional version
 - Add advanced features iteratively

-**With focused effort on MVP essentials, BioPulse.AI can be production-ready in 4-6 weeks.**
+**With focused effort on MVP essentials, BioReceipt.AI can be production-ready in 4-6 weeks.**

 ---